Shady-45/E-Shopping/README.md

 ## Deployment

-The application is deployed using [Vercel](https://www.vercel.com/) and can be accessed at [Your Deployment Link](https://totalitycorp-frontend-challenge-tawny.vercel.app/).
+The application is deployed using [Vercel](https://www.vercel.com/) and can be accessed at [E-Commerce Website](https://totalitycorp-frontend-challenge-tawny.vercel.app/).

 ## Author